Web Accessibility in Europe: The Full Compliance Guide

 The EN 301 549 is perhaps a scary-looking name to represent an accessibility standard set to encompass all information and communication technologies (ICT).
 This covers many digital products, ranging from web content to ATMs.

 These requirements are in force for any website published since September 23, 2019.
-Public websites, including those in existence already, are required to comply by September 23, 2020.
-Additionally, mobile apps for the public sector were required to reach compliance by June 23, 2021.
+Public websites and mobile apps for the public sector now all need to be fully compliant.

 The European Accessibility Act (EEA) provides Member States with common accessibility requirements at the EU level.
 These accessibility requirements are applicable for various products and services, including everything from e-commerce sites to computer operating systems.
 Under the EEA, people with disabilities are meant to benefit from more accessible products and services in the market, including those offered online.